trimstray/test-your-sysadmin-skills/README.md

 ionice -c3 dd if=/dev/zero of=z
 ```

-This start the <code>dd</code> process with the "idle" IO priority: it only gets disk time when no other process is using disk IO for a certain amount of time.
+This start the `dd` process with the "idle" IO priority: it only gets disk time when no other process is using disk IO for a certain amount of time.

 Of course this can still flood the buffer cache and cause freezes while the system flushes out the cache to disk.
-There are tunables under <code>/proc/sys/vm/</code> to influence this, particularly the dirty_* entries.
+There are tunables under **/proc/sys/vm/** to influence this, particularly the `dirty_*` entries.

 </details>

 <details>
 <summary><b>How to limit processes to not exceed more than X% of CPU usage?</b></summary><br>

-- <b>nice/renice</b>
+- **nice/renice**

 nice is a great tool for 'one off' tweaks to a system:

 `nice COMMAND`

-- <b>cpulimit</b>
+- **cpulimit**

 cpulimit if you need to run a CPU intensive job and having free CPU time is essential for the responsiveness of a system:

 `cpulimit -l 50 COMMAND`

-- <b>cgroups</b>
+- **cgroups**

 cgroups apply limits to a set of processes, rather than to just one: